 I am a writer, film maker and a social activist who believes that stories are an important tool in creating a better world.

-My works have been recognized in many international awards, including the Nommo Awards for African Speculative fiction (2017), the BBC International Radio Scriptwriting Competition (2014), the Commonwealth Short Story Prize (2013), Short Story Day Africa prize, (2013 and 2014), and a nomination for the 2008 Million Writers Awards for my short story, Homecoming.
-My first works appeared in print in The Sunday Vision in 2001, and have since featured in several e-zines and book anthologies, including the African Roar 2013, Storymoja, and Gowanus Books.
+My works have been recognized in many international awards, including the Nommo Awards for African Speculative fiction (2017), the BBC International Radio Scriptwriting Competition (2014), the Commonwealth Short Story Prize (2013), Short Story Day Africa prize, (2013 and 2014), and a nomination for the 2008 Million Writers Awards.
+My first works appeared in print in The Sunday Vision in 2001, and have since featured in several e-zines and book anthologies, including the Apex Book of World SF 4, AfroSF v2, and Unconventional Fantasy: 40 Years of the World Fantasy Convention.
 My first novella, a romance, Cranes Crest at Sunset, was released in 2013 during the Hay Festival in Nairobi.

 As a self-taught film maker, I benefited greatly from the Maisha Film Lab.
 Many regard my first short film, What Happened in Room 13 (2007), as a masterpiece from Uganda’s young industry.
 The film has attracted over 6.5 million views on YouTube.
 The Young Ones Who Won’t Stay Behind (2008) was my first collaboration with the world famous film maker, Mira Nair.
-I spent two years in Nepal, where I made several documentaries.
-Untouchable Love (2011) was selected for IDFA’s Docs for Sale, 2011, where it picked a UK based distributor.
-With The Sound of One Leg Dancing (2011), I won The Jury Award at the Nepal International Indigenous Film Festival in 2012.
+I spent two years in Nepal, where I made several documentaries, including Untouchable Love (2011) and The Sound of One Leg Dancing (2011), which won The Jury Award at the Nepal International Indigenous Film Festival in 2012.